 British skateboarding just had its March on Washington.

-When several hundred skaters pushed the best part of four miles down the middle of one of the busiest roads in London January 2014, they not only sent a message to Lambeth Council – specifically 27,286 handwritten objections to the Southbank Centre’s plans to redevelop the famous Undercroft skate spot – they sent a message to the world.
-When skateboarders mobilise around a cause, they are powerful.
-And people are starting to take note.
+When several hundred skaters pushed the best part of four miles down the middle of one of the busiest roads in London January 2014, they not only sent a message to Lambeth Council – specifically 27,286 handwritten objections to the Southbank Centre’s plans to redevelop the famous Undercroft skate spot – they sent a message to the world: when skateboarders mobilise around a cause, they are powerful.

-You’d have to be pretty disconnected to have not seen or heard of at least one skate-inspired cause, campaign or charity over the past few years.
-The likes of Skateistan, Ethiopia Skate, Long Live Southbank, The Go Skateboarding Foundation, REAL Skateboards’ Actions REALized, The Tony Hawk Foundation, The Uganda Skateboard Union and many more have transcended skate culture and achieved landmark successes in the wider social sphere.
+Over the last few years, the likes of Skateistan, Ethiopia Skate, Long Live Southbank (LLSB), The Go Skateboarding Foundation, REAL Skateboards’ Actions REALized, The Tony Hawk Foundation, The Uganda Skateboard Union and many more have transcended skate culture and achieved landmark successes in the wider social sphere.
 The skate world is giving rise to both grassroots and larger causes at a rate never seen before.
 But why the sudden acceleration?

 Skateboarders know what it’s like to stand up for themselves.
 The list of problems typically faced in the daily pursuit of concrete cravings is lengthy.
-From defending their right to skate in a public space and petitioning to have skateparks built, to dealing with unnecessarily aggressive security guards and all the bullshit that goes with that – challenging authority has always been part of the deal.
+From defending their right to skate in a public space and petitioning to have skateparks built, to dealing with security guards and everything that goes with that — challenging authority has, for better or for worse, always been part of the deal.

 “When I first picked up a board, there were a couple of moments that made me think about the wider potential of skateboarding,” says Skateistan founder Oliver Percovich.
 Originally from Melbourne, Australia, Perkovich and his family moved around a lot in his formative years, meaning that by the time he was a teenager he’d skated in many different countries and cultures.
 “Wherever I went, skateboarders would be very gracious in terms of letting me be part of their local scene,” he continues.
 “That really opened my eyes.
 I didn’t see that in other subcultures.
 Through skateboarding, these connections across cultures were made really fast.
 It wasn’t about where you were from.”

-When he was eighteen, Percovich recalls skating in Germany, in an area in which there were tensions between the Turkish and German inhabitants and almost no cross-cultural mixing.
-One day, a group of Turkish kids were harassing Percovich and his friends for having short hair and began calling them Nazis.
+Percovich recalls skating in Germany as a teenager in an area where there were tensions between the Turkish and German inhabitants and almost no cross-cultural mixing.
+One day, a group of Turkish kids were harassing Percovich and his friends for having short hair, and began calling them Nazis.
 “The Turkish guy in our group spoke up and said, ‘Hey, I’m Turkish too.
 We’re not Nazi’s, we’re skateboarders.
 Piss off,’” he recalls.
 “That day, I realised that skateboarders can connect very fluidly and easily because of this shared love of a board with four wheels.”

 Having experienced such high levels of uptake and growth with Skateistan, Perkovich is in a good position to reflect on the wider question of why skateboarders seem to be naturally inclined to take matters into their own hands.
 “I think sports like skateboarding attract people who have high levels of efficacy and who work well individually,” he contemplates.
 “I think activism is something that’s growing in skateboarding.
 It’s a very positive thing.
-It’s great that there’s more of a social angle.
-Music, art and fashion were areas skateboarding always had influence in but it wasn’t always so strong in the social sphere.
-The fact that it’s now happening is wonderful.
-It’s great that skateboarders are thinking about their cities and where they live and that they’re active in protecting that resource.”
+It’s great that there’s more of a social angle – skateboarders are thinking about their cities and where they live and that they’re active in protecting that resource.”

 To date, LLSB has over 120,000 members and the Southbank Centre has received over 40,000 individual objections to their plans to demolish the site.
 The efforts of the campaign have contributed to making the planning application the most unpopular in UK history.
 Even the Mayor of London, Boris Johnson, has shown his support.
 “It was a breath of fresh air to see a politician come out and support politically active young people standing up for what they believe in,” says Edwards-Wood.